mayalino-1836927/assignment1protests/README.md

 - What does the difference between the mean and the median tell you about the *distribution* of the data?

 It tells me that the number of people attending these protests vary greatly by each event.
+There are events that have
 - Does the number of protests in Washington surprise you?
 Why or why not?

 The number of protests surprise me in the sense that